 We place markers on important points of the stones and use a triangulation point as a reference to establish their position with.
 When replacing the stones, these photographs and markers are important reference information to have.

 To avoid damaging the layer of soil around the stones as much as possible, stone removal is performed with caution and to the minimum degree necessary.
-At times like these, we rely upon the informed touch of the gardener, who handles scenic stones in his or her daily gardening.
+Here, we rely upon the informed touch of the gardener, who handles scenic stones in his or her daily gardening.
 Work proceeds by anticipating how deep a stone is buried in the earth and what direction it is buried in.

-Next the wrapped scenic stone is hoisted upward.
-This is an extremely advanced technique of traditional Japanese gardening still employed by gardeners today that uses a belt-shaped rope (sling) to change the direction that the scenic stone faces with complete control.
-It is a technique that requires great proficiency using just one rope to hoist a heavy rock so that it faces the angle that it needs to be set in.
+Next, the wrapped scenic stone is hoisted upward.
+This is an extremely advanced technique of traditional Japanese gardening still employed by gardeners today in which a belt-shaped rope (sling) is used to change the direction that the scenic stone faces with complete control.
+It is a technique that requires great proficiency to hoist a heavy rock with just one rope so that it faces the angle that it needs to be set in.